 Cost recovery, the collection of a fee to recover the actual cost directly related to the management, data collection, and enforcement of any LAPP, is mandated under section 304(d)(2)(A) of the Magnuson-Stevens Act.
-This option is only available if NMFS uses an agent to collect the fee on their behalf.
-If no agent is used, the fee must be collected by NMFS at the timeframes listed in Sub-action 15-2, which would be limited by the administrative burden.

 Typically, the collection of cost recovery fees is not expected to affect the physical or biological environment, or have any impact on the stock, associated species or protected species.